McMahonLab/TaxAss/README.md

 5. Classify the sequences in the FW database with a different method, such as BLAST, since it's a small database anyway.
 However, the taxonomy assignment algorithm takes into consideration phylogeny, which is a better classification than that obtained by just using sequence similarity.

-Our solution/this workflow (that we think works):
+Proposed Solution
+---
+1. First classify novel sequences using the FW database, but define a cutoff independent of RDP classifer bootstrap support values.
-	-Classify in FW first, but with a cutoff not based on clustering bootstrap values -use a BLAST cutoff to identify highly similar sequences to those in our freshwater sequence database
+2. Use a BLAST cutoff to identify highly similar sequences to those in our FW sequence database.
-		-classify those hightly similar sequences with a classification algorithm and our db -classify the remaining sequences with a large database
+3. Classify those sequences using the FW database.
+4. Classify the remainining sequences with GreenGenes.

 Prerequisites
 ---